flawiddsouza/Journals/API/README.txt

         /usr/bin/ld: cannot find -lgmp (this usually means you need to install the development package for libgmp)
     Solution:
         sudo apt-get install libgmp-dev

+To build for production:
+    crystal build --release src/main.cr